artefactual/archivematica-docs/admin-manual/installation-setup/customization/task-config.rst

 server).

 In the default configuration, these output streams *are* captured.
-In this state, when a user clicks on the gear icon of a micro-service in order to view the tasks that have run, each task representation will contain a section entitled ``Standard streams`` which will contain a sub-section entitled ``Standard output (stdout)`` containing the stdout from the client script and
+In this state, when a user clicks on the gear icon of a microservice in order to view the tasks that have run, each task representation will contain a section entitled ``Standard streams`` which will contain a sub-section entitled ``Standard output (stdout)`` containing the stdout from the client script and